rinkush45/QR-Generator/README.md

-# This Repo include codes that Generate QR code in Different Language
+# This Repo includes codes that Generate QR code in Different Language
 ##Such that :
 - Python
 - JavaScript